 Explanation: As you can see in this section of the contract, the buyer must deliver the earnest money within three days of the effective date through the title company.
 Further, if the buyer does not deposit the earnest money funds, the contract is not valid, and the buyer is in default.

 A. TITLE POLICY: Seller shall furnish to Buyer at _ Seller’s _ Buyer’s expense an owner policy of title insurance (Title Policy) issued by (Title Company) in the amount of the Sales Price, dated at or after closing, insuring Buyer against loss under the provisions of the Title Policy, subject to the promulgated exclusions (including existing building and zoning ordinances) and the following exceptions (Link to exceptions which are too numerous to include here):

 Explanation: This is a big expense also known as closing costs.
 For this portion of the contract, we use Fidelity Title Company, a big national firm.
-The title company, in our contracts, is always defined in advanced.
+The title company, in our contracts, is always defined in advance.

 - Here, we always check the box that says “at Buyer’s expense” since we pay for the title policy and survey.
-We take care of these costs because it’s difficult for the seller to determine these costs up front.
+We take care of these costs because it’s difficult for the seller to determine these costs upfront.